area9innovation/atest/readme.md

 terraform apply
 ### Output
 you will get 3 machines:
-1-docker-instance in private subnet
+*docker-instance in private subnet
-2-docker-instance in private subnet
+*docker-instance in private subnet
-3-jenkins-master in public subnet(because i need to access to add passwords and to make things easier in real world it will be in private)
+*jenkins-master in public subnet(because i need to access to add passwords and to make things easier in real world it will be in private)
-4-load-balancer access the app
+*load-balancer access the app
-5-rds in database subnet
+*rds in database subnet
 all the vpcs and security groups and key generation are done from scratch everytime you run terraform.
 ---------------------------------------------------------------------------------------------------------
 #### app folder